Operation Mobilisation: History

-OM Ships
+OM ships

+Currently, OM Ships operates two ships serving destinations around the world, the MV Logos Hope and the MV Doulos Hope.
+These ships are operated in conjunction with GBA Ships, who offers a list of ports of call for both vessels.

+Their first ship, MV Logos, was purchased in 1970.
+Over a 17-year period, more than 6.5 million people visited MV Logos during 408 ports of call in 108 countries.

+OM's second ship, the MV Doulos, previously held the record for the oldest ocean-going ship still in service.
+She was retired at the end of 2009.

-Currently, OM Ships operates one ship serving destinations around the world, the MV Logos Hope.
-Their first ship, MV Logos, ran aground on rocks off Tierra del Fuego, Chile, in atrocious weather conditions in 1988.
+MV Logos ran aground on rocks off Tierra del Fuego, Chile, in atrocious weather conditions in 1988.
 Although the ship could not be saved, not a single crew member was lost or injured.
 The skeletal hulk of the ship is still visible and has become something of a tourist attraction over the years.

-Over a 17-year period, more than 6.5 million people visited MV Logos during 408 ports of call in 108 countries.
-Later in 1988, the former Antonio Lazaro became the MV Logos II, which was retired in July 2008.
-OM's third ship, the MV Doulos, previously held the record for the oldest ocean-going ship still in service.
-She was retired at the end of 2009.
+Later in 1988, the former MV Antonio Lazaro became the MV Logos II, which was retired in July 2008 after welcoming 11 million visitors.

 MV Logos Hope was launched into service in 2009.
 Twice the size of the MV Doulos, it provides much greater capacity to serve communities.

+MV Doulos Hope was purchased in 2022 and launched into service in 2023, and is expected to serve in the Southeast Asia area.

 The OM ships have visited port cities throughout the world, supplying literature, encouraging cross-cultural understanding, training young people for more effective life and service, providing relief, and sharing a message of hope in God wherever there is an opportunity.
 Since 1970, OM's ships have visited 480 different ports in 151 countries and territories around the globe.

 In total, over 45 million visitors have come aboard to purchase from the selection of 5,000 titles available in the ships' floating bookstores.
 Titles cover a wide range of subjects, such as science, sports, hobbies, cookery, the arts, philosophy, medicine and children's books, as well as faith and life.
 The books have been carefully chosen to be of interest to every member of the family, and with the educational, social and moral needs of the local community in mind.
 Books are on offer at a fraction of their retail value, and, while in certain ports, books are also donated.

+As of June 2023, the ships' timeline is as follows: